Vintage Readers are a perfect introduction to some of the greatest modern writers presented in attractive, accessible paperback editions.

 About Haruki Murakami

-Haruki Murakami was born in Kyoto in 1949 and now lives near Tokyo.
-His work has been translated into more than fifty languages.
-The most recent of his many international honors is the Jerusalem Prize, whose previous recipients include J. M….
+HARUKI MURAKAMI was born in Kyoto in 1949 and now lives near Tokyo.
+His work has been translated into more than fifty languages, and the most recent of his many international honors is the Jerusalem Prize, whose previous recipients include J….
 More about Haruki Murakami

 Published by Vintage Dec 18, 2007| 192 Pages| ISBN 9780307430014